AguaClara/Textbook/Sedimentation/Sed_Intro.rst

-The flow around the particle and the Reynolds Number can be described in the laminar, turbulent, or turbulent-boundary regions.
+The flow around the particle and the Reynolds Number can be described in the laminar, turbulent, or turbulent-boundary regions as shown in :numref:`figure_drag_coeff_Re_full`.
 In the laminar region viscous forces dominate, :math:`Re < 1`,and the coefficient of drag is represented as the straight line with a slope of -1 on the log-log plot.
 The equation for drag on a sphere in laminar flow :math:`C_D = \frac{24}{Re}` is referred to as Stokes Law.
 You'll notice that the line for Stokes Law shown in the figure extends past the laminar region.
 This was done because it highlights that even though Stokes Law is not exactly correct past the turbulent region, it is still a pretty good approximation for  :math:`Re < 10`.

 .. _figure_drag_coeff_Re_full: